5 Tips to Prepare Your Property for a Horse

-If a new horse property owner is building, having a flat and level ground is key to making it a successful build.
+If a new horse property owner is building, having a flat and level ground is vital to a successful build.
 Having a flat ground means less prep work and more money saved.
-If mistakes are made such as building on uneven ground you will be looking at spending quite a bit of time and money moving soil to create an area that is level and well enough to build on.
+If mistakes are made, such as building on uneven ground, you will be looking at spending quite a bit of time and money moving soil to create an area that is level and well enough to build on.

 When housing a fair number of horses, investing in one or more “sacrifice” paddocks should be considered.
-These will be the ones to take the damage of the hooves of the horses when the ground is wet.
+These will be the ones to take the damage to the horses' hooves when the ground is wet.
 When the horses only use the sacrifice paddocks when the ground is wet, it will keep the main paddocks in great shape all year round.

 Having a good fence in the pasture is the first step in fencing.
 They should be about 54 to 60 inches above ground level.
-Ensuring a proper height so the horses aren’t flipping over the fences in the pasture.
-A large horse or one that is quite adapted to jumping may require a taller fence to prevent flipping and/or jumping.
+They ensure a proper height so the horses aren’t flipping over the fences in the pasture.
+A large horse or one entirely adapted to jumping may require a taller fence to prevent flipping and jumping.

-Aside from having a great pasture room for the horses on the property, ensuring the field is fully fenced is crucial to keeping the horses safe and secure.
+Aside from having an excellent pasture room for the horses on the property, ensuring the field is fully fenced is crucial to keeping the horses safe and secure.
 This will not only help keep the horses in, but it will keep any predators from getting in.

-When choosing the horse fencing for your property it should appear to be a solid barrier.
-This will prevent them from running into it or challenging it.
-Having a fence that is constructed to prevent injuries if an accident were to ever happen to a horse.
+When choosing the horse fencing for your property, it should be a solid barrier.
+This would prevent them from running into it or challenging it, having a fence that is constructed to avoid injuries if an accident were to ever happen to a horse.